 - 3.1.
-Notices to competitors will be posted on the official notice board online at :https://www.regattanetwork.com/event/29109#newsroom - 3.2.
-On the water, the race committee intends to monitor and communicate with competitors on VHF radio.
+Notices to competitors will be posted on the official notice board(s) located by the RS21 dock.
+3.2.
+On the water, the race committee intends to monitor and communicate with competitors on VHF radio channel 69.
 Boats are required to carry a VHF radio. - 3.3.
-VHF radio channel will be announced at the Competitors Briefing. - 3.4.
 While racing, except in an emergency, a boat that is racing shall not make voice or data transmissions and shall not receive voice or data communication that is not available to all boats.
 [NP, DP]